Yjaywang/data_structures/sort/README.md

 - worst O(n^2)
 - avg O(nlogn)
   pivot:
-- correction position in final, sorted array
+- correct position in final, sorted array
 - items to the left are smaller
-- items to the right are larger how to choose pivot? median of three
+- items to the right are larger
+- how to choose pivot? => median of three

   ![](https://i.imgur.com/lvFa4Uj.png)